-The follow ving conduct is prohibited on District computers and the District network: Any illegal activity, including violation of copyright.
-Deliberate use of malicious code, such as viruses or malware.
-Vandalism or any attempt to harm or destroy data of another user, the Internet, or any other network, including uploading or creating computer viruses.
+The following conduct is prohibited on District computers and the District network:

+- Any illegal activity, including violation of copyright. - Deliberate use of malicious code, such as viruses or malware.

-Hacking or gaining unauthorized access to files, resources, or entities.
-Use for financial or commercial gain, including the development of Intellectual Property owned by the user.
-Attempting to circumvent any security, content filtering, or traffic management measures implemented by the District.
-Use while access privileges are revoked or suspended.
-Using an account owned by another user without authorization.
-Invading the privacy of any individual or organization.
-Misappropriating or plagiarizing data.
-Intentionally wasting finite resources or degrading or disrupting system performance.
-Unauthorized downloading of software.
-Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material.
-Deliberately attempting to access obscene or inappropriate materials. П Posting or forwarding personal communications without the author's consent.
-Posting anonymous messages.
-Using abusive or otherwise objectionable language in either public or private messages. П Harassing, threatening, or intimidating another person.
-Sending chain letters to lists or individuals.
-Unauthorized access to or alteration of any school document.
-Network Etiquette and Conscientious Use Guidelines Be polite.
-Do not use abusive, vulgar, or inappropriate language in your messages or posts.
-Exercise caution with personally identifiable information. П Do not reveal the personal information of others including students or colleagues Student records may not be disclosed to third parties unless disclosure is in accordance with the Illinois School Students Records Act.
-Any student receiving unsolicited requests for personal information should immediately report the request to the supervising teacher.
-The teacher will report the incident to the appropriate building administrator.
-Do not share your user account information with other individuals or leave your Ш computer logged in unattended. , 00 Exercise caution with messages or files received from unknown or suspicious senders.
-When bringing in data from outside the District, ensure the media is free from viruses.
-District virus protection software should be used to examine these media before they are used in a District computer.
-Information accessible via the network and Internet should be assumed to be private property and copyrighted unless otherwise stated.
-Broadcast messages must be work-related.
-Accepta ble Electronic Mail Usage The Dist rict's electronic mail system and its constituent software, hardware, and data files ed and controlled by the District.
-The District provides e-mail as an educational tool to aid stu dents and staff members in fulfilling their duties and responsibilities.
-The District reserves the right to access the contents of any account on its system, without prior notice or permission from the account user.
-Messages relating to or in support of illegal activities may be reported to law enforcement authorities.
-Unauthorized access by any student or staff member to an email account is strictly prohibited.
+- □ Vandalism or any attempt to harm or destroy data of another user, the Internet, or any other network, including uploading or creating computer viruses. - Hacking or gaining unauthorized access to files, resources, or entities. - Use for financial or commercial gain, including the development of Intellectual Property owned by the user. - Attempting to circumvent any security, content filtering, or traffic management measures implemented by the District. - Use while access privileges are revoked or suspended. - Using an account owned by another user without authorization. - □ Invading the privacy of any individual or organization. - □ Misappropriating or plagiarizing data. - Intentionally wasting finite resources or degrading or disrupting system performance. - Unauthorized downloading of software. - Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material. - Deliberately attempting to access obscene or inappropriate materials. - Posting or forwarding personal communications without the author's consent. - Posting anonymous messages. - Using abusive or otherwise objectionable language in either public or private messages. - Harassing, threatening, or intimidating another person. - Sending chain letters to lists or individuals. - Unauthorized access to or alteration of any school document.

+Network Etiquette and Conscientious Use Guidelines

+- Be polite.
+Do not use abusive, vulgar, or inappropriate language in your messages or posts. - Exercise caution with personally identifiable information. - Do not reveal the personal information of others including students or colleagues. - Student records may not be disclosed to third parties unless disclosure is in accordance with the Illinois School Students Records Act. - Any student receiving unsolicited requests for personal information should immediately report the request to the supervising teacher.
+The teacher will report the incident to the appropriate building administrator. - Do not share your user account information with other individuals or leave your computer logged in unattended. - Exercise caution with messages or files received from unknown or suspicious senders. - When bringing in data from outside the District, ensure the media is free from viruses.
+District virus protection software should be used to examine these media before they are used in a District computer. - □ Information accessible via the network and Internet should be assumed to be private property and copyrighted unless otherwise stated. - Broadcast messages must be work-related.